jonyward/jonyward/README.md

     </h2>
     <details>
         <summary><h3>About Me</h3></summary>
         I'm a recent graduate, currently looking for my first tech job.
-During secondary school at around 13 or 14 years old, I was taught basic HTML markup which sparked an interest in programming and web development.
-As well as this I've spent a lot of time building custom PC's for friends and family, and is something I still enjoy doing to this day. <br><br>Building Computers and my early exposure to programming led me to begin studying Computing at Glasgow Caledonian University, where I recently graduated from with a Bachelors of Science in Computing with a First Class Honours classification.
+During secondary school at around 13 or 14 years old, I was taught basic HTML markup which sparked an interest in programming tech overall.
+As well as this, I spent a lot of time building computers for friends and family, which I have been doing since I was a teenager. <br><br>My Time building computers mixed with an interest in programming and web development led me to attend Glasgow Caledonian University, where I recently graduated with a Bachelors of Science in Computing with a First Class Honours classification.
     </details>
     <h3>Languages & Skills:</h3><br>
     <a align ="center" href="https://skillicons.dev">